Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 Before becoming an architectural wonder, CHIJMES was an old convent school for girls.
 Centuries later, it has beautifully transformed into a heritage landmark.

 The fun never stops in Singapore.
-There are still a lot of attractions to explore even when darkness sets in.
-And if you want, here are my highly suggested things to do in Singapore at night that you can use as a reference.
+There are still a lot of best places to visit even when darkness sets in.

 13. Clarke Quay

-If you’re up for an exciting night, head to the best clubs in the area.
+If you’re up for an exciting night in Singapore, head to the best clubs in the area.
 You can even ride the G-Max Reverse Bungy if you want something more daring.

 14. Skyline Luge Sentosa